Storyboard Examples for AI Video Production

 4. Prop insert

-The panel should make the object readable.
 Add the prop reference, hand or body action, frame size, lighting, and the detail the viewer needs to catch.
-Keep the action small so the object doesn’t get muddy.
+Keep the action small so the object stays readable.

 5. Reaction close-up

-A reaction close-up works when it has one emotional job: fear, recognition, suspicion, grief, relief, or resolve.
-Pick the beat, then show the face position and lighting shape.
+A reaction close-up panel works when it has one emotional job.
+Choose fear, recognition, suspicion, grief, relief, or resolve, then show face position, lighting shape, eyeline, and hold length around that single beat so later reviewers judge the take consistently.

 Add performance language, camera distance, lens feel, hold length, and eyeline.
 Review emotional clarity first.
 A beautifully lit close-up that plays the wrong beat is still the wrong take.